mwroberts3/custy/README.md

 ## Version History

+### v1.5.13 - 10/29/22

+- changed the look of instant undo to prevent it from resizing and shifting todo grid

 ### v1.5.12 - 10/28/22

 - changed the way bulletin board items are closed, it's now closed by the 'Add Board Item' button, which transforms to 'Close'